jldengra/GCDProject/CodeBook.md

  	 We will make use of dplyr package to simplify this task by using the group_by and the summarise_each functions to group by activity and subject and then apply the mean for each variable, storing the result in a new data frame called __tidy.dataset__.

- 	 Finally the tidy data set will be exported to a txt file created with write.table() using row.names=FALSE
+ 	 Finally the tidy data set will be exported to a txt file created with write.table() using row.names = FALSE

+The variables that compose the resulting data set are:

+ [1] "subject"
+ [2] "activity"
+ [3] "TimeBodyAccelerometerMeanX"
+ [4] "TimeBodyAccelerometerMeanY"
+ [5] "TimeBodyAccelerometerMeanZ"
+ [6] "TimeBodyAccelerometerStdX"
+ [7] "TimeBodyAccelerometerStdY"
+ [8] "TimeBodyAccelerometerStdZ"
+ [9] "TimeGravityAccelerometerMeanX"
+[10] "TimeGravityAccelerometerMeanY"
+[11] "TimeGravityAccelerometerMeanZ"
+[12] "TimeGravityAccelerometerStdX"
+[13] "TimeGravityAccelerometerStdY"
+[14] "TimeGravityAccelerometerStdZ"
+[15] "TimeBodyAccelerometerJerkMeanX"
+[16] "TimeBodyAccelerometerJerkMeanY"
+[17] "TimeBodyAccelerometerJerkMeanZ"
+[18] "TimeBodyAccelerometerJerkStdX"
+[19] "TimeBodyAccelerometerJerkStdY"
+[20] "TimeBodyAccelerometerJerkStdZ"
+[21] "TimeBodyGyroscopeMeanX"
+[22] "TimeBodyGyroscopeMeanY"
+[23] "TimeBodyGyroscopeMeanZ"
+[24] "TimeBodyGyroscopeStdX"
+[25] "TimeBodyGyroscopeStdY"
+[26] "TimeBodyGyroscopeStdZ"
+[27] "TimeBodyGyroscopeJerkMeanX"
+[28] "TimeBodyGyroscopeJerkMeanY"
+[29] "TimeBodyGyroscopeJerkMeanZ"
+[30] "TimeBodyGyroscopeJerkStdX"
+[31] "TimeBodyGyroscopeJerkStdY"
+[32] "TimeBodyGyroscopeJerkStdZ"
+[33] "TimeBodyAccelerometerMagnitudeMean"
+[34] "TimeBodyAccelerometerMagnitudeStd"
+[35] "TimeGravityAccelerometerMagnitudeMean"
+[36] "TimeGravityAccelerometerMagnitudeStd"
+[37] "TimeBodyAccelerometerJerkMagnitudeMean"
+[38] "TimeBodyAccelerometerJerkMagnitudeStd"
+[39] "TimeBodyGyroscopeMagnitudeMean"
+[40] "TimeBodyGyroscopeMagnitudeStd"
+[41] "TimeBodyGyroscopeJerkMagnitudeMean"
+[42] "TimeBodyGyroscopeJerkMagnitudeStd"
+[43] "FrequencyBodyAccelerometerMeanX"
+[44] "FrequencyBodyAccelerometerMeanY"
+[45] "FrequencyBodyAccelerometerMeanZ"
+[46] "FrequencyBodyAccelerometerStdX"
+[47] "FrequencyBodyAccelerometerStdY"
+[48] "FrequencyBodyAccelerometerStdZ"
+[49] "FrequencyBodyAccelerometerJerkMeanX"
+[50] "FrequencyBodyAccelerometerJerkMeanY"
+[51] "FrequencyBodyAccelerometerJerkMeanZ"
+[52] "FrequencyBodyAccelerometerJerkStdX"
+[53] "FrequencyBodyAccelerometerJerkStdY"
+[54] "FrequencyBodyAccelerometerJerkStdZ"
+[55] "FrequencyBodyGyroscopeMeanX"
+[56] "FrequencyBodyGyroscopeMeanY"
+[57] "FrequencyBodyGyroscopeMeanZ"
+[58] "FrequencyBodyGyroscopeStdX"
+[59] "FrequencyBodyGyroscopeStdY"
+[60] "FrequencyBodyGyroscopeStdZ"
+[61] "FrequencyBodyAccelerometerMagnitudeMean"
+[62] "FrequencyBodyAccelerometerMagnitudeStd"
+[63] "FrequencyBodyBodyAccelerometerJerkMagnitudeMean"
+[64] "FrequencyBodyBodyAccelerometerJerkMagnitudeStd"
+[65] "FrequencyBodyBodyGyroscopeMagnitudeMean"
+[66] "FrequencyBodyBodyGyroscopeMagnitudeStd"
+[67] "FrequencyBodyBodyGyroscopeJerkMagnitudeMean"
+[68] "FrequencyBodyBodyGyroscopeJerkMagnitudeStd"